 Recommended entry requirement

-At least Grade 7/A in GCSE English Literature.
+At least Grade 7 in GCSE English Literature.

 Post-A Level options

-An A level in Politics can lead to a wide range of degree subjects beyond merely studying Politics!
-Many students have gone on to study Law, International Relations and Journalism, as well as joint honours in History.
+An A Level in Politics can lead to a wide range of degree subjects beyond merely studying Politics!
+Many of our students have gone on to study Law, International Relations and Journalism, as well as joint honours in History.